Range of high fat, salt and sugar foods

 The date of entry into force of provisions in the legislation preventing HFSS products from appearing in specified volume promotions (e.g. multibuy: ‘2 for 1’ or extra-free: ‘20% extra-free) and HFSS drinks from using free refill offers, has been delayed until 1 October 2025.

 The current legislation is only applicable in England, but the other devolved UK nations are in the process of developing their own rules.
-In Scotland, a new consultation has been launched in February 2024 which seeks further views on their proposed HFSS restrictions.
+In Scotland, a consultation was launched in February 2024 which seeks further views on their proposed HFSS restrictions.
 The consultation proposes the product categories in scope (aligned with restrictions in England), the types of promotions to be restricted and the businesses that will need to comply.
 The proposals extend the location promotions in scope to include free standing displays (i.e. displays of products away from other products to increase their visibility), as well as the restriction of temporary price reductions (e.g. 10% off) and ‘meal deal’ promotions.
 In addition, the consultation proposes to expand the scope of the restrictions in England to cover all prepacked foods sold within retail, out-of-home or by wholesalers.
 A Parliament response published in 2023 emphasised that engagement has been on the basis that restrictions would not enter into force before 2025 at the earliest.

 How will TV and online advertisements of HFSS products be restricted?